Do you feel like you are in a hopeless job search?

 You are not alone.
 Many people face job search or career change with fear and trepidation.

 Especially if you had a long-term job, 5 or 10 or 15 years, you may wonder about your value.
-Since you haven’t been on the job market for a while, you know so many things change.
+Since you haven’t been in the job market for a while, you may not know what changed.

 False assumptions about job search

 - You can’t transition to a new field

 - The only place you can find jobs is online